 What role does the human factor play in the development of advanced analytics models?

 Click around online and you’ll notice most mainstream media outlets, such as Wired and The Financial Times have published stories in recent months espousing the virtues of analytics.
 Inevitably, such articles recount how data scientists have grappled with complex datasets and successfully unlocked insights which have gone on to make — or save — their company billions of dollars.

 I’m exaggerating a little to help illustrate a wider point.
 Namely, that advanced analytics is extremely popular and at the same time, for many, not very tangible.
 But does it deserve the attention it’s getting?

 Having worked in this industry for my entire career, I can confirm that the benefits of advanced analytics in the finance space are as real as it gets.
 If you’re not already leveraging advanced analytics for finance processes, it might be time to jump onboard.

 But be forewarned, careful planning of advanced analytics projects is imperative.
 If you choose the wrong approach you risk wasting time and losing money – according to Gartner analyst Nick Heudecker the failure rate is close to 85 percent.

 Helping successful leaders manage their business during uncertain times

 Thanks to the widespread buzz surrounding advanced analytics, I expect that most C-level executives already feel an immense pressure from key stakeholders and the market to find ways to introduce and foster advanced analytics into their business – at least in order to demonstrate any progress.
 With that said, the adoption for finance functions is not as high as you might think.
-According to a Grant Thornton survey, advanced analytics is around 24 percent and Machine Learning in particular is around 8 percent – with a significant expected growth in the next one to five years.
+According to a Grant Thornton survey, advanced analytics is around 24 percent and Machine Learning, in particular, is around 8 percent – with significant expected growth in the next one to five years.
 So, what is it that appeals to these leaders?